 We have unmatched expertise in administering special needs trusts.
 When disbursements are made from the special needs trust, the trustee must report the use to each government agency that provides benefits to the beneficiary.
 These agencies then determine whether trust usage interferes with the beneficiary's continuing eligibility.
 The trust staff reports to the appropriate government agencies for each disbursement made on behalf of the beneficiary.
 The Arc Master Trust has worked with families and individuals since 1988 to use their trust, while maintaining eligibility for government programs.
-Each beneficiary has an assigned trust account manager available via an online form on our website, email, phone, or fax.
+Each beneficiary has an assigned trust account manager available through our online portal-Intrust, email, phone, mail or fax.
 The Arc Master Trust staff handles all trustee responsibilities, including disbursements, receipt management, agency reporting, investments and tax preparation, relieving the beneficiary or their key people of these tasks.